Gurindji leader Vincent Lingiari has sand poured into his hands by then Prime Minister Gough Whitlam in 1965.

 In many areas, a system of 'managers' and 'owners' operates.
 Land managers generally have maternal links to land while landowners generally have paternal links to land.
 Aboriginal landowners and managers have specific and complementary rights and obligations to ensure the spiritual and physical health of defined areas of land.

 In other areas, different land tenure systems operate.

-After many years of struggle Aboriginal law and land rights were finally recognised in Australian law in the Aboriginal Land Rights (Northern Territory) Act 1976.
-This Act recognises our rights to land and sets up processes to win back our land through Land Councils, and manage its resources.
+After many years of struggle Aboriginal law and land rights were finally recognised in Australian law in the Aboriginal Land Rights (Northern Territory) Act 1976 (ALRA).
+It is often referred to as the Land Rights Act.
+This act recognises our rights to land and sets up processes to win back our land through Land Councils, and manage its resources.

 The Land Rights Act sets down detailed procedures for:

-Despite election campaign promises from the Liberal-Country Party that the Bill would be passed without amendment, the new Government of Liberal Prime Minister Malcom Fraser buckled to pressure from mining and pastoral industry groups and the conservative politicians in the Northern Territory.
-A new bill was drafted from which many of the important provisions of the Labor Party Bill were absent.
+Despite election campaign promises from the Liberal-Country Party that the bill would be passed without amendment, the new Government of the Liberal Prime Minister, Malcom Fraser, buckled to pressure from mining and pastoral industry groups and the conservative politicians in the Northern Territory.
+A new bill was drafted from which many of the important provisions of the Labor Party bill were absent.

 A national campaign by the newly-created Land Councils salvaged a number of key elements, but the final Bill removed needs-based claims and gave the Northern Territory Legislative Assembly responsibility for complementary legislation covering sacred site protection, sea closures and permits for access to Aboriginal land.

 Nonetheless, it was the recommendations of Mr Justice Woodward which formed the basis of the Aboriginal Land Rights (Northern Territory) Act which passed both houses of the Federal Parliament with historic bipartisan support in December 1976.
 It came into force on 26 January 1977, one-and-a-half years before the Northern Territory was granted self-government.